Sage-Bionetworks-IT/organizations-infra/org-formation/090-systems-manager/README.md

 but it's general enough that it can be used to run other scripts on other machines.
 It allows passing in script parameters as key-value pairs.
 In each pair the 'value' is the name of a secure SSM parameter which is then retrieved, paired with the key and passed along to the script as an environment variable.
-E.g., if we pass in "foo:/my/param" and if SSM parameter store contains the value "bar" for the secure parameter named "/my/param", then the environment variable "foo=bar" will be passed along to the script.
+E.g., if we pass in "foo:/my/param" and if SSM parameter store contains the secure, encrypted value "bar" for the parameter named "/my/param", then the environment variable "foo=bar" will be passed along to the script.

 WARNING: This automation depends upon EC2 instances being appropriately tagged and will not work if the tags